-A digital version of the article should be submitted to the SIHS prize committee at SIHS.early.modern@gmail.com by July 1, 2024 with a one-page CV attached that indicates PhD status or date of completion.
+A digital version of the article should be submitted to the chair of the committee, Joshua Birk, at jcbirk@smith.edu, by July 1, 2026 with a one-page CV attached that indicates PhD status or date of completion.
 The prize consists of a $100 monetary reward, as well as a feature on the SIHS website including comments on why the article was selected and an interview with the author published on the SIHS website.

 Award Committee